-You can pet the kangaroos and wallabies at San Diego Safari Park!
-Just don’t wander off the paths chasing them.
+It may be possible to pet the wallabies and kangaroos.
+It depends upon whether the COVID restrictions have been lifted.
+Ask if it’s ok.
+And if it is don’t wander off the paths chasing them.
 You’ll never catch them anyway.
 Be patient and let them come to you.
-And yes, they’re as soft and wooley as they look.
+And yes, they’re as soft and woolly as they look.
 For more information, check out my page on touching or holding the animals at San Diego Zoo and Safari Park.

 San Diego Safari Park Activities and Rides

 AFRICA SAFARI TRAM

 I love the Africa tram.
 I could ride it all day.
 It takes you on a 25-30 minute ride through several of the large open area enclosures.
 These enclosures have multiple different species in them and they interact as they would in the wild.
 One of the things you will see is how all the animals look to the giraffes to be their lookout.
 Once the giraffes start running, everybody runs.
 And you then see this wave of animals flying over the hills and then they all just stop for no apparent reason.